halilayyildiz/miner-guard/README.md

 This application simply checks earnings of the miners on [Ahashpool](http://ahashpool.com).
 Supports multiple users and periodically updates miner earnings via pool service API.

 ## Demo
-I am simply hosting this application on DigitalOcean Ubuntu droplet.
+Application is hosted on DigitalOcean Ubuntu droplet.
 You can access the demo app via the link below:

 [Miner Guard](http://miner.halilayyildiz.com/)